 - 2 dried shiitake mushrooms

-- ½ boneless, skinless chicken thigh (cut into small pieces, soak in 1 Tbsp sake to get rid of the unwanted smell)
+- ½ boneless, skinless chicken thigh (cut into small pieces; soak in 1 Tbsp sake to get rid of the unwanted smell)

 - 4 ginkgo nuts (pre-cooked; optional)

-- ½ package shimeji mushrooms (1.8 oz, 50 g)
+- ½ package shimeji mushrooms (1.8 oz, 50 g; bottom ends removed; separated into small clusters)

 - 4 slices kamaboko (fish cake)

-For Egg Custard Mixture
+For the Egg Custard Mixture

-- 1 large egg (50 g w/o shell)
+- 1 large egg (50 g each w/o shell)

 - ½ tsp mirin

-For Optional Toppings
+For the Toppings (optional)

 - 2 pieces uni (sea urchin)